48 Idioms About Roads

 Other ways to say: Big decision, turning point

-Fun Fact/Origin: A fork in a road splits into two ways.
+Fun Fact/Origin: A fork in the road is where one road splits into two, forcing a choice.

 43. Watch your speed